bravo-t/ToyTran/README.md

 `.plot V(NodeName) I(DeviceName)`: Generate a simple ASCII plot in terminal for easier debugging.
 Under developing.

 ## Compile and run
+`git clone --recurse-submodules` and `make` should be sufficient.
+The executable is generated under current code directory and named "trans".

+To run, just give the executable the spice deck you want to simulate.
+For example `./trans circuit/rc.cir`.

 ## File format of tr0
 https://github.com/l-chang/gwave/blob/b362dd6d98c255b35a96d9a69a80563b26c2612c/doc/hspice-output.txt